maironald/demo-rental-house/knowlege.md

 * Google OAuth: EDITOR="code --wait" bin/rails credentials:edit => in this file, we can add more credentials key such as google_client_id, google_client_secret,...

+* resource vs resources in route config
+  * resource:
+    * Used when working with a singular resource, meaning there is only one instance of the resource.
+    * Does not include an index route because there is only one resource.
+    * The resource identifier is singular (no "s" at the end).
+    * Ex: resource :profile
+      * GET      /profile/new
+      * POST     /profile
+      * GET      /profile
+      * GET      /profile/edit
+      * PATCH    /profile
+      * PUT      /profile
+      * DELETE   /profile
+  * resources:
+    * Used when working with multiple instances of a resource.
+    * Creates routes similar to resource, but includes an additional index route to display a list of all resources.
+    * The resource identifier is plural (with an "s" at the end).
+    * Ex: resources :articles
+      * GET      /articles
+      * GET      /articles/new
+      * POST     /articles
+      * GET      /articles/:id
+      * GET      /articles/:id/edit
+      * PATCH    /articles/:id
+      * PUT      /articles/:id
+      * DELETE   /articles/:id

+* NOTE: when working with Ruby
+  * No using disable with rubocop.
+Ex: No using # rubocop:disable Rail HasManyOrHasOneDependent

+* Running a migration's down method is typically done by rolling back the migration using the db:rollback :
+  * EX: rails db:rollback STEP=1

+* Stimulus: => Javascript framework which is designed to enhance static or server-rendered HTML—the “HTML you already have”
+  * These JavaScript objects are called controllers.
+  * Aside from controllers, the three other major Stimulus concepts are
+    * actions: which connect controller methods to DOM events using data-action attributes.
+    * targets: which locate elements of significance within a controller.
+    * value: which read, write, and observe data attributes on the controller's element.

 * System dependencies